Does CeLTA offer courses?

 Can I reserve CeLTA computer lab space?

 Yes.
 The CeLTA labs are undergoing a transformation and we are piloting a new reservation process for our reservable spaces.
 B-129 remains a traditional computer lab space with 30 stationary student machines and 1 instructor console.
 B-125 is a more modular space for creative projects with lots of open space plus 4 stationary student machines and 1 instructor console.
+The room has 26 tables and chairs with spaces for 6 more seats.
+This room is perhaps best used when you need a large, flexible, and creative space.
 To request a reservation, please fill out this Qualtrics form.
-Please email firstname.lastname@example.org if you have any questions.
+Please email email@example.com if you have any questions.

 Where are alternative computer labs on campus?